solomonronald/smelly-list-api/smelly-list-api/README.md

 ```

 #### IntelliJ IDEA
+Alternatively you can run the app from IntelliJ IDEA

 - Open IntelliJ IDEA, File > Open
 - Browse to the [folder](./) where [pom.xml](./pom.xml) is located, and open
 - Run the app from [ApiApplication.java](./src/main/java/com/smellylist/api/ApiApplication.java)